What are the best machine heads for an electric guitar?

 Which tuning machines are best then?
 Our advice is to use locking machines on guitars with a whammy bar and/or if your playing style requires strong bending and vibrato, keeping in mind that these are only one of the elements contributing, within your set up, to a stable tuning.

-The guitars with locking tuning machines are in the ROCKER-PRO series.
+The guitars with locking tuning machines are in the RIDER-PRO series.